Action is the primary key: a categorical framework for episodic memories and logical reasoning

 \section{Abstract}

-This research presents a computational framework for describing and recognizing episodes and for logical reasoning.
-This framework, named cognitive-logs, consists of a set of relational and graph databases.
-Cognitive-logs record knowledge, particularly in episodes that consist of ``\textit{actions}'' represented by verbs in natural languages and ``\textit{participants}'' who perform the actions.
-These objects are connected by arrows (morphisms) that link each action to its participant and link cause to effect.
-Operations based on category theory enable comparisons between episodes and deductive inferences, including abstractions of stories.
-One of the goals of this study is to develop a database-driven artificial intelligence.
-This artificial intelligence thinks like a human but possesses the accuracy and rigour of a machine.
+This study presents data format of episodic memory for artificial intelligence and cognitive science.
+The data format, named cognitive-logs, enables rigour and flexible logical reasoning.
+Cognitive-logs consist of a set of relational and graph databases.
+Cognitive-logs store an episodic memory as a graphical network that consist of ``\textit{actions}" represented by verbs in natural languages and ``\textit{participants}'' who perform the actions.
+These objects are connected by arrows (morphisms) that bind each action to its participant and bind causes and effects.
+The design principle of cognitive-logs refers cognitive sciences especially in cognitive linguistics.
+Logical reasoning is the processes of comparing causal chains in episodic memories with known rules which are also recorded in the cognitive-logs.
+Operations based on category theory enable such comparisons between episodic memories or scenarios.
+These operations represent various inferences including planning, comprehensions, and hierarchical abstractions of stories.
+The goal of this study is to develop a database-driven artificial intelligence that thinks like a human but possesses the accuracy and rigour of a machine.
 The vast capacities of databases (up to petabyte scales in current technologies) enable the artificial intelligence to store a greater volume of knowledge than neural-network based artificial intelligences.
-Cognitive-logs serve as a model of human cognition and designed with references to cognitive linguistics.
-Cognitive-logs also have the potential to model various human mind activities.
+Cognitive-logs also serve as a model of human cognition mind activities.